litenova/MailBody.Core/README.md

 ### Custom Layout

-You can add your custom layout by implementing `IMailLayout` and pass it to the builder using `WithLayout()` method.
+You can add your custom layout by implementing `IMailLayout` and passing it to the builder using `WithLayout()` method.

 ```c#
 // Implement the IMailElement